Some crafters don’t like to ship their handmade Silhouette or Cricut crafts to their customers and offer local pickups instead.

 3) Always have your customers prepay for their items.
 No one wants to create an item and then have a customer disappear without paying!

-4) If your customers are family or friends, consider placing a decorative box on your front porch or step.
+4) Use your porch.
+If your customers are family or friends, consider placing a decorative box on your front porch or step.
 Once their item is completed, drop it in the box and let them know they can pick it up at their leisure from your porch.

 5) Don’t get discouraged!
 Customers will not always follow through, even if they have paid for an item.
 There is no need to arrange special pickup times, dates, or places.
 If a customer keeps “forgetting” to pick up their items, simply contact them and tell them the items will be shipped after payment is received due to multiple no shows.

-6) If you have an extra large item and the customer needs it delivered, charge them a fee for delivery, which can be either flat rate or flat rate plus millage ($10 for the first 10 miles and $1 for each additional).
+6) Deliver for a fee.
+If you have an extra large item and the customer needs it delivered, charge them a fee for delivery, which can be either flat rate or flat rate plus millage ($10 for the first 10 miles and $1 for each additional).

-7) Lastly, create a list of ground rules (and follow them!).
-I don’t sell many of my Silhouette Cameo items anymore, but my personal list is: 1) I only meet customers that I know, meaning friends and family.
+7) Set rules and follow them.
+Last, create a list of ground rules and stick to them.
+I don’t sell many of my craft items anymore, but my personal list is: 1) I only meet customers that I know, meaning friends and family.
 2) All items are left on my porch on the day of pickup.
 I would have already collected payment for the items, so no payment would be needed.
 3) After 2 no show days, items are mailed at the expense of the customer.

 Oh!
 Before you go – skip using your mailbox for pickups at home.
 It’s actually against Federal laws in the US to use your mailbox for any deliveries or pickups not done by the USPS.

-If you’d prefer to ship your items instead, be sure to see my post with helpful shipping tips.
+If you’d prefer to ship your items instead, head to this section of the blog.